The Board of Directors ("Board") of Omni-Lite Industries Canada Inc.

 established at the present time is the Audit Committee which is made up

-entirely of outside directors, Roger Dent, Sébastien Goulet, and Charles
+entirely of outside directors: Roger Dent, Patrick Hutchins, and Chuck

 Samkoff.
-The committee meets four times each year with the auditor and
+The committee meets with the Corporation's outside auditor and

 the Chief Financial Officer to review the Corporation's annual

 consolidated financial statements and the recommendations of the